CoursesAI-powered Sanity developmentInitialize a new front end

 Admittedly, this is not the most reliable method to get bulletproof code.
 If you do want to start with a particular framework, we have many templates available, which will give you a handcrafted starting point.

-I'm not an expert in Astro so I'm going to choose it for my example.
+I'm not an expert in Astro, so I'm going to use it instead in this course.

 Open a new Chat in "Agent" mode and prompt it to create a new project in the front end of your choice